Brian May Tribute Edition

-Issue 40 of Guitar Interactive sees master guitarist and We Will Rock You veteran, Jamie Humphries take control of the always excellent free online magazine for a massive tribute to Brian May.
+Issue 40 of Guitar Interactive saw guitarist and We Will Rock You veteran Jamie Humphries taking over the always excellent free online magazine for a massive tribute to Brian May.

-Alongside a pair of brand new interviews with both Brian May and his long serving tech Pete Malandrone (available exclusively in the magazine's online edition), Jamie presents a trio of extensive video reviews of the BMG Super, the BMG Special and the BMG Rhapsody electro acoustic guitar.
+Alongside a pair of brand new interviews with Brian and his long serving tech Pete Malandrone, available exclusively in the magazine's online edition, Jamie also presented a trio of extensive video reviews of our Super, Special and Rhapsody models.

 "It's a really versatile instrument...
 As you can tell, I love it"

-Dan Cooper — BRIT school graduate, multi instrumentalist, studio wizard and long term BMG aficionado - does an excellent job of showcasing the wonders of the BMG Special during his engaging and energetic video review for Pro Tools Expert.
+Dan Cooper — BRIT school graduate, multi instrumentalist, studio wizard and long term BMG aficionado — did an excellent job of showcasing the wonders of the BMG Special during his engaging and energetic video review.

-During a PTE podcast in February, 2016 Dan declared the Special a "Strat Killer" and, in this up-close and personal whirlwind tour, he explains why.
-Detailing the instrument's most unique features, deftly explaining the mysteries of the switching system and tremolo assembly, he ably demonstrates why it makes such a superbly versatile - and affordable - addition to his studio arsenal.
+During a PTE podcast a month earlier, Dan declared the Special a "Strat killer" and, in this up-close and personal whirlwind tour, he explained why.
+Detailing the instrument's most unique features and unravelling the mysteries of the switching system and tremolo assembly, he ably demonstrated why it makes such a superbly versatile and affordable - addition to his studio arsenal.

 The BMG Bass

-Gareth Morgan, one of the UK's foremost 4-string experts, finds that there is plenty of fun to be had with the BMG Bass in his glowing appraisal of the instrument for the August 2014 issue of G&B.
+Gareth Morgan, one of the UK's foremost 4-string experts, found plenty of fun to be had with the BMG Bass in his glowing appraisal of the instrument for the August 2014 issue of G&B.

-Gareth rates highly the playability of this medium scale beauty and, construction-wise, gives particular credit to the "expertly applied" Antique Cherry finish and "comfortable and highly playable" matching neck.
+Gareth rated the playability of this medium scale beauty and, construction-wise, gave particular credit to the "expertly applied" antique cherry finish and "comfortable and highly playable" matching neck.

-In his summary, we think Gareth is right on the money when he declares the BMG Bass "an unusual and fine-looking beast with a heap of ’60s flavour which harks back to wilder times".
+In summary, we think Gareth was right on the money when he declared the BMG Bass "an unusual and fine-looking beast with a heap of ’60s flavour which harks back to wilder times".

 The BMG Special

-Guitar Techniques regular, Jason Sidwell, gives an informed thumbs up for the BMG Special, an instrument that he has become somewhat intimate with through his work with the UK touring production of We Will Rock You.
+Regular GT contributor Jason Sidwell gave an informed thumbs up for the BMG Special, an instrument that he had already become rather intimate with through his work on the UK touring production of We Will Rock You.

-From this extended, real world road test, Jason praises the workmanship on display — "joints, frets and paintwork are pretty much faultless" — as well as the Special's unique sound and versatile nature, concluding that "it's easy to justify how special this Red Special really is".
+From this extended, real world road test, Jason praised the workmanship on display — "joints, frets, and paintwork are pretty much faultless" — as well as the Special's unique sound and versatile nature, concluding that "it's easy to justify how special this Red Special really is".

 The BMG Special

-Michael Casswell is certainly no stranger to the BMG Special, having used his handpicked Black 'N' Gold MK.
-II model extensively in the pit band for WWRY London and for the Queen/Brian May dedicated instructional DVD's he has presented for LickLibrary.
-So it's entirely fitting that he was tasked with reviewing the new 2012 iteration of the instrument for the issue #14 of online magazine, Guitar Interactive.
+The late Michael Casswell was certainly no stranger to the BMG Special, having used his handpicked Black 'N' Gold MK.
+II model extensively in the band for WWRY London and for the Queen/Brian May dedicated instructional DVDs he presented for LickLibrary.
+So it was entirely fitting that he was tasked with reviewing the new 2012 iteration of the instrument for issue 14 of online magazine, Guitar Interactive.

-Needless to say, Mike is impressed with the upgrades evident in the MK III models...
-"They're getting better and better" he says, enthusing over the enhanced resonance, the quality and comfort of its neck, the performance of the newly appointed Wilkinson tremolo and the "organic" vintage sound of the new BM brand Tri-Sonic style pickups.
+Needless to say, Mike was impressed with the upgrades evident in the MK III models...
+"They're getting better and better" he said, enthusing over the enhanced resonance, the quality and comfort of the neck, the performance of the newly appointed Wilkinson tremolo, and the "organic" vintage sound of the BM brand Tri-Sonic style pickups.

-In an accompanying video, Michael demonstrates exactly why the Special stands on its own merits as a superb studio and live instrument with a unique personality and considerable versatility.
+In an accompanying video, Michael demonstrated exactly why the Special stands on its own merits as a superb studio and live instrument with a unique personality and considerable versatility.

 The BMG Bass